-Anyone can become a carer.
 Carers come from all walks of life, cultural backgrounds and age groups.
-They may be spouses, parents, sons or daughters, siblings, friends, nieces or nephews, or neighbours.

-We can help if you provide unpaid care and support to a family member or friend who has a disability, mental illness, drug and alcohol dependencies, chronic condition, terminal illness, or who is frail.
+We can help if you provide unpaid care and support to a family member or friend who has a disability, mental illness, drug and alcohol dependencies, chronic condition, terminal illness, or who is frail due to age.